ELF-77/DRAFT_REST/README.md

 # DRAFT_REST

-first draft of initiating some rest api using spring boot team
+first draft of initiating some rest api using spring boot team; new commit